raunofreiberg/ui-playbook/README.md

 Wish to submit a new component for UI Playbook?
 Read our [contributing guide](./CONTRIBUTING.md) for some ideas on how to do so.

+## Support

+I work on this project in my spare time, so if you'd like to show support, you can do so by [buying me a coffee 🖤 !](https://www.buymeacoffee.com/rauno)